NOVEMBER

 November 19

-1718 -- Nineteen more pirates captured by Gov. Robert Johnson were tried before Judge Nicholas Trott.
+1718 -- Nineteen more pirates captured by Gov. Robert Johnson were tried before Judge Nicholas Trott and found guilty.

-1737 -- Charles Theodore Pachelbel arrives in Charleston.
+1737 -- Charles Theodore Pachelbel arrived in Charleston.

 1847 -- Mary Ann Lofton was born in St. James Santee Parish.